Coffee Water: Why Tap Water Ruins Flavor | Complete Guide

 Where to get water?
 A ranking of solutions

-- Tap water ("At your own risk" option): Usually too hard and chemically unstable.
-If you must use it, be sure to filter it to at least remove chlorine and sediments.
+1. Tap water ("At your own risk"): Usually too hard.
+If you must use it, be sure to filter it.

-- Filter jug (The middle ground): The simplest way to enter the world of better coffee.
-A standard carbon filter will remove chlorine, and ion exchange will soften the water enough for the coffee to "breathe."
+2. Filter jug (The middle ground): The simplest way in.
+A standard carbon filter removes chlorine, and ion exchange softens the water.

-- Bottled water (Convenient option): Look for spring waters with low mineralization.
-Aim for a TDS around 100β150 mg/L. Check the labels β look for low bicarbonate content.
+3. Bottled water (Convenient option): Look for spring waters with low mineralization.
+Aim for a TDS around 100–150 mg/L.

-- Distilled water + minerals (Expert Level): The solution for purists.
-You buy demineralized water and add a sachet with a ready-made mineral recipe (e.g., Third Wave Water).
-This guarantees that your coffee at home will taste identical to that in the best cafΓ© in Copenhagen.
+4. Distilled water + minerals (Expert Level): Add a ready-made mineral recipe (e.g., Third Wave Water) to demineralized water.
+This guarantees your coffee tastes exactly like it does in the best cafΓ©s in Copenhagen.

-β οΈ WARNING: Never brew coffee with pure distilled water.
-The brew will be aggressively sour and undrinkable, and the lack of minerals can lead to corrosion of the metal parts of your espresso machine!
+⚠️ WARNING: Never brew coffee with pure distilled water.
+The brew will be aggressively sour, and the lack of minerals can lead to corrosion of your equipment!

 Quick help: What is wrong with my brew?

 If you use a filter jug, look for "Magnesium" type cartridges.
-Standard filters often remove calcium without giving anything in return.
-Magnesium cartridges swap calcium ions for magnesium, which drastically boosts sweetness in light roasts.
+Standard filters often remove calcium without giving anything back.
+Magnesium cartridges swap calcium ions for magnesium, which drastically boosts sweetness and fruitiness in light roasts.
 The difference is noticeable from the first sip.

 Summary

-Water is not just a medium β it is 98% of your drink's composition.
+Water is not just a medium – it is 98% of your drink's composition.
 If you are looking for the cheapest way to "upgrade" your coffee, start with water quality.
-Often, switching from tap water to filtered water yields a better result than upgrading your grinder to a more expensive model.
+Often, switching from tap water to filtered water yields a better result than upgrading your grinder.

 Remember: Good water should be clean, fresh, and tasty on its own.
 If you don't feel like drinking a glass of the water you are pouring over your coffee, your brew certainly won't want to "swim" in it either.